eXpire163/ftPi/README.md

 # TODOs:

 - Upload the code
-- prey for ne licence / patent problems
+- pray for ne licence / patent problems
 - write a guide
 - link all stuff
 - clean the code